Metamorphosis And Winds of Change

 My third post migrated over to HubPages is about the architecturally significant and beautiful Bishop’s Palace in Galveston.
 Learn why it is called the Bishop’s Palace.
 It started out as a private home.
 Open daily for tours it is one of the stunning buildings gracing this island city on the Gulf of Mexico.

 Mentioned was “Winds of Change” in my title of this blog post.
 We lost a dear friend this past week.
 Lisa fought a valiant battle with cancer for many years.
 She leaves behind her loving and devoted husband, sister and family plus countless friends.
 She will truly be missed by those of us who were touched by her life.
 Lisa was a beautiful person inside and out.
 I like to think of her now spending eternity with her spirit freely soaring beyond the veil of death just like a butterfly emerging from its cocoon.
+I truly believe in an afterlife and know that Lisa is there now awaiting our arrival when it will be our time for us to join her.

 A vacation that Lisa and her husband Doug got to take after recovering from one of her rounds of chemotherapy was to Mackinac Island.
 She generously shared her photos with me and gave me permission to use them in my posts to HubPages.
 The Grand Hotel is named appropriately.
 With a 660 foot wide porch overlooking magnificent grounds and water it is no wonder that heads of state and many notable people have chosen that as a temporary residence.
 Fort Mackinac photos and information was also shared with me.